Overview Of Depression: Understanding Mental Disorders And Treatment Options

 If other treatment options do not reduce the occurrence of symptoms of depression, brain stimulation therapies may be an option to explore.
 Brain stimulation therapies used to treat severe depression include repetitive transcranial magnetic stimulation (rTMS) and electroconvulsive therapy (ECT).
 Electroconvulsive therapy is a medical procedure that is performed under anesthesia, and it has generally been reserved for patients with intense major depression who have not yet responded to other treatments.

-How can online therapy support those living with a mental health condition?
+Mental health care: How can online therapy support those living with mental health conditions such as depression and anxiety?

 When an individual faces depression or another challenge, they may experience feelings of isolation.
 This feeling, along with physical manifestations of depression, can make it challenging for a person to leave home.
 If you don’t feel comfortable with in-office therapy at this time, you might try online therapy, which research has shown to be effective for depression and anxiety.